kripy/pizza-man/README.md

 If you don't already have one, sign up for a [Heroku](https://www.heroku.com/) account.
 Everything you need to know and do to deploy is in [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/ruby).

-In terminal, cd to your app:
+In terminal, cd into your app:

 ```
 $ cd my-pizza-man